 Gaasbeek Castle: short history

-The park of Gaasbeek Castle was first designed in the 17th century.
+The Gaasbeek Castle park was first designed in the 17th century.
 It offers walkers both wide lanes and narrow paths in between the trees.

 The nicest spot, I think, is by the three lakes.
 There you'll find a lawn perfect for a picnic on a beautiful day.